cirocosta/docs-tap/scc/authoring-supply-chains.md

-- **object name**: as mentioned before, supply chains (ClusterSupplyChain resource) are cluster scoped (just like any Cartographer resource prefixed with `Cluster`), so the name of the custom supply chain must be different from the ones the Out of the Box packages provide
+- **object name**: as mentioned before, supply chains (ClusterSupplyChain resource) are cluster scoped (just like any Cartographer resource prefixed with `Cluster`), so the name of the custom supply chain must be different from the ones the Out of the Box packages provide.

+  Either create a supply chain whose name is different, or remove the installation of the corresponding `ootb-supply-chain-*` from the TAP.

 - **workload selection**: a Workload gets reconciled against a particular supply chain based on a set of selection rules as defined by the supply chains.
 If the rules for the supply chain to match a Workload is ambiguous, the Workload will not make any progress.

+  Either create a supply chain whose selection rules are different from the ones used by the Out of the Box Supply Chain packages, or remove the installation of the corresponding `ootb-supply-chain-*` from TAP.

 Currently (TAP 1.1), the following selection rules are in place for the supply chains of the corresponding packages:

 - _ootb-supply-chain-basic_
   - ClusterSupplyChain/**basic-image-to-url**
      - label `apps.tanzu.vmware.com/workload-type: web`
      - `workload.spec.image` field set
   - ClusterSupplyChain/**source-to-url**
      - label `apps.tanzu.vmware.com/workload-type: web`

 - _ootb-supply-chain-testing_
   - ClusterSupplyChain/**testing-image-to-url**
      - label `apps.tanzu.vmware.com/workload-type: web`
      - `workload.spec.image` field set
   - ClusterSupplyChain/**source-test-to-url**
      - label `apps.tanzu.vmware.com/workload-type: web`
      - label `apps.tanzu.vmware.com/has-test: true`

 - _ootb-supply-chain-testing-scanning_
   - ClusterSupplyChain/**scanning-image-scan-to-url**